 A sinus means an air-filled space encapsulated within the bone.
 There is a sinus above the apices of our molar teeth in the upper jaw called maxillary sinus.
 When the upper molar teeth are lost.
 2 things can happen that complicate replacing them by a dental implant; loss of the volume of jaw bone because of tooth loss and also a downward expansion of the maxillary sinus.

 A great way to increase this volume is to lift the floor of the sinus back up to where it was.
 This process is called a sinus lift.

 The careful lifting of the sinus membrane leaves a cavity that can easily be filled with bone, artificial bone or osteoinductive/conductive material.
 Implants can often be placed simultaneously with a very high success rate.

 This is a very common procedure as the posterior maxilla is very quick to give up its bone volume after tooth loss.

 How painful is a dental implant surgery?

-After the anaesthetic wears off, mild soreness can be treated with over-the-counter pain killers, such as Nurofen or Panadol.
+After the anesthetic wears off, mild soreness can be treated with over-the-counter pain killers, such as Nurofen or Panadol.

 How should I care for my dental implants?

-Dental implants require the same care as real teeth, including brushing, flossing, rinsing with an antibacterial mouthwash, and regular dental check-ups and clean.
+Dental implants require the same care as real teeth, including brushing, flossing, rinsing with an antibacterial mouthwash, and regular dental check-ups and cleans.